Electric Skateboards in Estonia

 📋 📌 Rider Tips

-Stay under 25 km/h and ride with full equipment (lighting, protective gear).
+Stay under 25 km/h and ride with full equipment (lighting, protection).

-Wear a helmet even if you're over 16.
+Wear a helmet even if you are over 16.

-If in doubt, stick to cycle paths or private areas.
+If in doubt, opt for private paths or areas.

 Third-party liability insurance is recommended.

-In Estonia, regulations are clear for scooters but unclear for e-skates.
+In Estonia, regulations are clear for electric scooters but unclear for e-skates.

-They are often tolerated if they respect the same limits (25 km/h, lights, caution), but without legal guarantee.
+They are often tolerated if they respect the same limits (25 km/h, lights, caution), but without legal warranty.

-👉 The bottom line: ride calmly, well-equipped, and with respect for pedestrians.
+👉 The watchword: ride calmly, be well-equipped, and respect pedestrians.

 🛹 What Evo-Spirit Offers

-In the absence of a precise legal framework in Estonia, we recommend riding carefully and opting for a board limited to 25 km/h with full lighting.
+Given the lack of a precise legal framework in Estonia, we recommend riding cautiously and opting for a board limited to 25 km/h with full lighting.

-Our versatile model: the Switcher V3 Sport, adaptable to all situations.
+Our versatile model: the Switcher V3 Sport, adaptable to any situation.